-Sleeping and waking up is a natural physiological function that we usually don't think about, just as we don't think about breathing.
-However, the hectic pace and increasing obligations of modern lifestyles seem to be affecting the quantity and quality of sleep.
-As a result, sleep hours are decreasing worldwide and regulating them is becoming increasingly difficult.
-Therefore, the question that arises is how can sleep be regulated?
-To answer this we will analyse some key issues such as schedule, diet and exercise.
+Sleeping and waking are natural, automatic physiological functions, much like breathing, that we rarely think about.
+However, the intense pace and growing demands of modern life seem to affect both the quantity and the quality of sleep.
+As a result, sleep duration is decreasing worldwide, and maintaining healthy sleep patterns is becoming increasingly difficult.
+The question that arises, then, is: how can sleep be regulated?
+To answer this, we will look at some core areas, such as routine, nutrition, and physical exercise.

 The regulation of various homeostatic functions in our body is controlled by circadian clocks.
-These intrinsic clocks are also responsible for the cycle of sleep and wakefulness that lasts for about 24 hours.
-The body's circadian rhythm has a direct effect on simple daily behaviors such as food and drink intake, but also on physiological functions such as hormone secretion, body temperature and more.
+These internal clocks are also responsible for the sleep-wake cycle, which lasts approximately 24 hours.
+The body’s circadian rhythm has a direct effect on everyday behaviors, such as eating and drinking, as well as on physiological functions like hormone secretion, body temperature, and more.

-Although it is often considered difficult to consistently schedule sleep due to various external factors, a regular sleep schedule is very important.
-Consistent wake-up and bedtimes not only help maintain the body's biological clock, but also reduce daytime sleepiness, facilitate sleep onset and early awakening, and contribute to mental health and regulation of the reproductive and endocrine systems.
+Although it can often feel difficult to keep a consistent sleep schedule because of external factors, a regular sleep routine is very important.
+Stable wake-up and bedtime hours not only help maintain the body’s biological clock, but also reduce daytime sleepiness, make it easier to fall asleep and wake up in the morning, and support mental health as well as the regulation of the reproductive and endocrine systems.

-The importance of a good diet for a refreshing sleep
+The importance of good nutrition for restorative sleep

-It is widely accepted that a proper diet includes the intake of all the ingredients necessary for good physical health and well-being.
-However, nutrition is not only about being alert in one's daily activities, but also about being awake.
-A good diet needs a balance of proteins, carbohydrates and fats.
-Reduced protein intake, as well as low-fibre and higher-processed carbohydrates have been found to affect sleep quality.
-In addition, the consumption of foods and drinks with a high glycaemic index, irregular distribution of meals throughout the day, and excessive calorie intake are serious contributors to insomnia.
-Eating foods rich in vitamins, melatonin, serotonin and especially tryptophan increase the overall time and quality of sleep.
-More specifically, tryptophan found in foods such as chicken, tuna, turkey, beans, etc. contributes to longer sleep duration.
+Proper nutrition is widely recognized as essential for physical health and well-being, and it also plays a key role in sleep quality.
+Nutrition affects not only daytime alertness but also sleep quality.
+A healthy diet needs balance in proteins, carbohydrates, and fats.
+Low protein intake, along with highly processed, low-fiber carbohydrates, can negatively affect sleep quality.
+In addition, consuming foods and drinks with a high glycemic index, irregular meal timing throughout the day, and excessive calorie intake contribute significantly to the onset of insomnia.
+Eating foods rich in vitamins, melatonin, serotonin, and especially tryptophan can increase total sleep time and improve sleep quality.
+More specifically, tryptophan, found in foods such as chicken, tuna, turkey, beans, and more, contributes to longer sleep duration.

 The importance of physical exercise

-Physical activity is an element of public mental and physical health.
-It contributes to the prevention and treatment of diseases.
-Although it is not clear how exercise contributes to sleep quality, it appears that people who exercise have deeper and better quality sleep, as do people with primary insomnia.
-Both mild and vigorous physical activity contribute to sleep quality.
-More specifically, mild aerobic exercise of half an hour improves same-day sleep.
-Many researchers recommend that exercise should take place earlier in the day, as exercise in the evening hours can disrupt sleep.
-However, there are many advocates of the opposite view, but it is conservatively recommended that vigorous exercise in the evening hours should be avoided.
-Finally, sleep and physical exercise are interrelated, as physical exercise contributes to an overall healthier sleep and conversely, sleep helps the body's muscle recovery and recuperation.
+Physical exercise is considered a pillar of public mental and physical health.
+It contributes to the prevention of illnesses, as well as their treatment.
+Although it is not entirely clear how exercise improves sleep quality, it appears that people who exercise tend to sleep more deeply and with better quality, and the same is true for people with primary insomnia.
+Both mild and intense physical activity can support sleep quality.
+More specifically, 30 minutes of light aerobic exercise improves sleep on the same day.
+Many researchers recommend exercising earlier in the day, as evening exercise may disrupt sleep.
+Some disagree, but a safe recommendation is to avoid intense exercise late in the evening.
+Finally, sleep and physical exercise are interconnected: exercise promotes healthy sleep, and conversely, good sleep supports muscle recovery and overall physical restoration.

 Alcohol and caffeine

-Many adults often associate alcohol consumption with relaxation and thus the onset of sleep.
-However, alcohol not only does not help with sleep, but is a potential risk factor for insomnia, as it interferes with the biorhythms of normal sleep.
-Furthermore, studies note that it reduces the REM phase, which develops in the second half of sleep.
-It is therefore necessary to separate the concept of sleep deprivation from restorative, quality sleep.
-Also, while caffeine contributes to wakefulness during the day, its repeated and increasing intake gradually reduces the overall duration of sleep.
+Many adults often associate alcohol consumption with relaxation and therefore with falling asleep.
+However, alcohol not only does not help sleep, it is also a potential risk factor for insomnia, as it affects the sleep cycle’s natural rhythms.
+Studies also show that alcohol reduces REM sleep, which mainly occurs during the second half of the night.
+It’s important to distinguish between simply falling asleep and achieving restorative, high-quality sleep.
+Likewise, while caffeine supports alertness during the day, repeated and increasing intake gradually reduces overall sleep duration.

-In any case, each person's sleep is unique and personal.
-Beyond that, it is a key health issue, as it relates to all aspects of daily life.
-Of course, quite often sleep does not improve despite the steps taken to regulate it.
-Therefore, because sleep is also affected by psychological factors and is directly linked to mental health, one needs to look at what is happening in a more individualised way.
+In any case, each person’s sleep is unique and personal.
+Beyond that, it is a fundamental health matter, as it affects every aspect of daily life.
+Quite often, sleep does not improve despite efforts to regulate it.
+Because sleep is influenced by psychological factors and is closely linked to mental health, it can be important to explore what is happening on a more individualized level.

-If you feel that you are unable to regulate your sleep and that the discomfort persists, contact one of myTherapist's certified psychologists today.
+If you’re struggling to regulate your sleep and the problem persists, reach out one of our licensed therapists today.

 Bibliography